AminArria/swapp/README.md

 ```

 ## Testing
-To run the unit tests for the script execute **swapp_test.rb** in the same directory.
+To run the tests for the script execute **swapp_test.rb** in the same directory.
 For example:
 ```
 $> ruby swapp_test.rb
 ```